coderitual/snippets/README.md

 docker logs service_name -f

 # `attach` - Attach local standard input, output, and error streams to a running container
 # Attach isn't for running an extra thing in a container, it's for attaching to the running process.
-See docker exec for a new process.
 docker attach test
 ```
 #####